-A site visit was conducted on March 6, 2025 to inventory the resources of the parcels and land uses within 0.5 mile of the parcels.
-Conditions during the site visit consisted of cloudy, cool weather.
+A site visit was conducted on March 3, 2025, to inventory the resources of the parcels and land uses within 0.5 mile of the parcels.
+Conditions during the site visit consisted of clear, cool weather, with small patches of remaining snow cover.
 Observations during the site visit were used to: